Pseuds Corner

 Sadness isn't sadness;

-it's happiness
+It's happiness

 in a black jacket